+The Offering

-The Offering Issuer Enterprise Products Operating LLC.
+Issuer Enterprise Products Operating LLC.

 Guarantee The notes will be fully and unconditionally guaranteed by the Parent Guarantor on an unsecured and unsubordinated basis.
 Initially, the notes will not be guaranteed by any of our subsidiaries.
 In the future, however, if any of our subsidiaries become guarantors or co-obligors of our funded debt (as defined in the Indenture), then those subsidiaries will jointly and severally, fully and unconditionally, guarantee our payment obligations under the notes.
+Please read "Description of the Notes-Parent Guarantee" and "-Potential

+Guarantee of Notes by Subsidiaries."

+Securities Offered \$1,250,000,000 aggregate principal amount of 3.125% senior notes due 2029.

+\$1,250,000,000 aggregate principal amount of 4.200% senior notes due 2050.

+Interest The 2029 notes will bear interest at 3.125% per annum.
+The 2050 notes will bear interest at including July 8, 2019.

+$4.200\%\ per$ annum.
+All interest on the 2029 notes and the 2050 notes will accrue from and

+Interest Payment DatesInterest on the 2029 notes will be paid in cash semi-annually in arrears on January 31 and

+July 31 of each year, beginning on January 31, 2020.

+Interest on the 2050 notes will be paid in cash semi-annually in arrears on January 31 and

+July 31 of each year, beginning on January 31, 2020.

+Maturity 2029 notes-July 31, 2029.

+2050 notes-January 31, 2050.

-Please read "Description of the Notes-Parent Guarantee" and "-Potential Guarantee of Notes by Subsidiaries."
-Securities Offered \$ aggregate principal amount of % senior notes due 20 . \$ aggregate principal amount of % senior notes due 20 .
-Interest The 20 notes will bear interest at % per annum.
-The 20 notes will bear interest at % per annum.
-All interest on the 20 notes and the 20 notes will accrue from and including , 2019.
-Interest Payment Dates Interest on the 20 notes will be paid in cash semi-annually in arrears on and of each year, beginning on , 20 .
-Interest on the 20 notes will be paid in cash semi-annually in arrears on and of each year, beginning on , 20 .
-Maturity 20 notes- , 20 .
-20 notes- , 20 .
-Use of Proceeds We will receive aggregate net proceeds of approximately \$\frac{1}{2}\$ from the sale of the notes to the underwriters after deducting the underwriting discounts and other estimated offering expenses payable by us.
-We expect to use the net proceeds of this offering for (i) the
+Use of Proceeds We will receive aggregate net proceeds of approximately \$2.47 billion from the sale of the notes to the underwriters after deducting the underwriting discounts and other estimated offering expenses payable by us.

-We will receive aggregate net proceeds of approximately \$\frac{1}{2}\$ from the sale of the notes to the underwriters after deducting the underwriting discounts and other estimated offering expenses payable by us.
 We expect to use the net proceeds of this offering for (i) the repayment of debt, including the repayment of amounts outstanding under our commercial paper program and payment of our \$800 million principal amount of Senior Notes LL due October 2019 ("Senior Notes LL") at their maturity, and (ii) for general company purposes, including for organic growth capital expenditures.
 Certain of the underwriters or their affiliates may hold our commercial paper notes and/or our Senior Notes LL to be repaid with proceeds from this offering and, accordingly, may receive a substantial portion of the net proceeds of this offering.
-Please read "Use of Proceeds" and "Underwriting" in this prospectus supplement.
+Please read "Use of Proceeds" and

+"Underwriting" in this prospectus supplement.